slaydarkkkk/slaydarkkkk.github.io/content/posts/downunderctf-2023-writeups/index.md

 `time_t` is alias of `long`, so the struct take `0x10` byte.

-Actually using the whole byte as `tv_sec` is time consuming and may get timeout, so I use half a byte at a time.
+Counting one byte at a time is time consumming, so I count half a byte at a time.

 `solve.py:`